 There is a cute germ of an idea at the center of “Change of Habit,” in which a trio of nuns (Moore, Jane Elliot and Barbara McNair) are recruited by the Catholic Church to don plain clothing and help Dr. Elvis clean up his neighborhood.
 The movie is billed as a star-crossed romance between Presley and Moore, but it isn’t really about that at all.
 Instead, it’s something far more despicable: a social lecture disguised as a romantic comedy.

-The film dips its toe into a variety of social waters, making room for subplots involving racism, sexism, autism, drug addiction, the Black Panther party, anti-progressivism, attempted sexual assault and the Mob.
+The film dips its toe into a variety of social waters, finding room for subplots involving racism, sexism, autism, drug addiction, the Black Panther party, anti-progressivism, attempted sexual assault and the Mob.
 If those elements aren’t your bag, Presley also rocks out with four of his lesser-known hits (sorry, King fans — although his practice is smack dab in the middle of the slums, “In the Ghetto” is not one of them).

 Like a competitive eater desperately trying to shove as many hot dogs into their mouth as humanly possible, “Change of Habit” simply bites off a whole lot more than its paltry 93-minute running time can chew.